nikhiladmin/mapmyindia-flutter/README.md

 ```
 import 'package:mapmyindia_flutter/mapmyindia_flutter.dart';
 ```
-## Documentation
+## Usage

-#### Reverse Geocoding
+  If you need to get latitude and longitude of your current location there is a package recommanded for you [Geolocator](https://pub.dev/packages/geolocator)

   First you need to create an account on [Mapmyindia Signup](https://www.mapmyindia.com/api/signup).
 If you have allready an account then  [Mapmyindia Login](https://www.mapmyindia.com/api/login) .
 In reverse geocoding you will use the *REST API Key for Web/Android/iOS*.

+## Documentation

+### Reverse Geocoding

+  Reverse Geocoding is a process to give the closest matching address to a provided geographical coordinates (latitude/longitude).
+MapmyIndia reverse geocoding API provides real addresses along with nearest popular landmarks for any such geo-positions on the map.

   ```
   import 'package:mapmyindia_flutter/mapmyindia_flutter.dart';